-• Green background means that the system will be bootable.
-No user action is required.
+- Green background means that the system will be bootable.
+No user action is required. - Yellow background means that you need to perform additional steps to make the system bootable.
+These steps are not possible on some machines.

 Original Target hardware system BIOS UEFI BIOS The target disk will be initialized as GPT.
 OS: convertible The OS will be automatically converted to support UEFI booting.
 If you want to recover the source disk "as is": 1.
 Turn off the UEFI mode in BIOS.
 2. Boot from a bootable media, and perform the recovery.
-BIOS The target disk will be initialized as the source one (MBR).
-OS: non- convertible The target machine must support BIOS.
+BIOS OS: non- The target disk will be initialized as the source one (MBR). convertible The target machine must support BIOS.
 Additional steps 1.
 Turn off the UEFI mode in BIOS.
 Boot from a bootable media, and perform the recovery.
 UEFI The target disk will be initialized as MBR.
 OS: convertible The OS will be automatically converted to support BIOS booting.
 If you want to recover the source disk "as is": 1.
+Turn on the UEFI mode in BIOS.
+Boot from a bootable media, and perform the recovery.
+UEFI OS: non- The target disk will be initialized as the source one (GPT). convertible The target machine must support UEFI.
+Additional steps 1.
 Turn on the UEFI mode in BIOS.
 Boot from a bootable media, and perform the recovery.